sww1235/Dream-Home-wizards-tower/README.md

 or shrinking overall footprint to allow for greater height.
 Probably eliminate a floor
 -   Add demand column and total column for electrical calcs amperage
 -   Standardize subtotals row and implement if statement for total amps cell
+-   How to integrate plants/planters into ground floor.
+Want feeling of being in jungle.
 -   ~~add more windows, especially to bathrooms~~
 -   ~~North is oriented towards elevator~~
 -   ~~move entrance to south west side~~